Skip to main content

 DescriptionOptional notes

-FFmpeg TemplateThe FFmpeg argument string with {variable} placeholders
+FFmpeg TemplateThe FFmpeg argument string with {variable} placeholders (FFmpeg backend only)

 Stream FormatOutput container format: MP4, MPEG-TS, HLS, MKV, WebM, etc.